 Follow the birds and dolphins; these animals will lead you to the fishing jackpot.
 Often times, birds hover over small baitfish while dolphins swim in schools with larger fish like tuna.
-Boats like Sailo’s custom 28’ Whitewater open fisherman come equipped with two large live wells and a massive icebox to ensure the fish you catch stay fresh until you make your way back to land.
+Many of the boats rentals on Sailo come equipped with live wells and an icebox to ensure the fish you catch stay fresh until you make your way back to land.
 Explain to dad that the best way to fill that icebox is to follow your animal guides!

 5. No spilled reels with hot water